nocentino/sql-s3-object-integration/README.md

 ## Polybase and s3 Data Virtualization Environment

-Second, in this repo's `polybase` directory, there's a script `demo.sh`.
+Up next is Data Virtualization.
+In this repo's [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory, there's a script `demo.sh`.
 This script has the commands you'll need to start up the environment and do a basic connectivity test using Polybase-based access to s3-compatible object storage.
-To start everything up, you'll change into the `polybase` directory and run `docker-compose up --build --detach`.
+To start everything up, you'll change into the [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase)directory and run `docker-compose up --build --detach`.
 This docker-compose manifest will do a few things...let's walk through that.

 This docker-compose manifest starts the same as the backup one above.
 But in addition to that, it creates the certificate needed, starts a configured MinIO container, and then creates the required user and bucket in MinIO.
 It also copies a simple CSV file into the MinIO container.
 This is the data we'll access from SQL Server via Polybase over s3.